By Lisa Cohen and Rabbi Yonatan Neril

 As you can see, such a day of rest honored by Judaism, nourishes every part of us – body, mind and soul.
 It has been proven scientifically that people can not keep running on and on with no break from such hectic lives, from technology addiction to work addiction.

-A day of rest has been proven to be the only way to have a healthy, balanced life.
+A day of rest has been proven to promote a healthy, balanced life.
 There is a human need to recharge our batteries before they run out of energy and we collapse.
-God gave us the answer 3500 years ago when He took a day of rest after completing Creation.
+God gave us the answer eons ago when He took a day of rest after completing Creation.
 He commanded us to do likewise.

 What do our Rabbis teach us about Shabbat?